DataDog/documentation/content/en/synthetics/guide/identify_synthetics_bots.md

 Cookies that are applied in your browser include `datadog-synthetics-public-id` and `datadog-synthetics-result-id`.

 These cookies are available for all steps in Firefox.
-For Edge and Google Chrome, these cookies are set only for the start URL.
+For Microsoft Edge and Google Chrome, these cookies are set only for the start URL.

 ## Further Reading